-Rebecca Spence is a writer and editor based in California.
-She has written for the Forward, Elle, ARTnews, New York magazine, Tablet, and the L.A.
-Jewish Journal, where she is a contributing writer.
+Rebecca Spence is an award-winning writer based on the West Coast.
+She has written for the Forward, Elle, ARTnews, New York Magazine, Tablet, the L.A.
+Jewish Journal and JTA.

 We welcome your feedback.